MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/01-Explore-ai-studio.md

 1. Open Visual Studio Code, and in the navigation bar on the left, view the **Extensions** page.

 1. Search the extensions marketplace for `Foundry Toolkit`, and install the **Foundry Toolkit for VS Code** extension.
-1. After installing the extension, select the **Microsoft Foundry** page in the left navigation bar.
+1. After installing the extension, select the **AI Toolkit** page in the left navigation bar.

     ![Screenshot of the Foundry Toolkit Visual Studio Code extension.](../media/foundry-vs-extension.png)